Cremattsd/RealNex-SplitView-by-cremattsd/README.md

-# RealNex-SplitView-by-cremattsd - Cancary Versions 11.21
+# RealNex-SplitView-by-cremattsd - Canary Versions 11.21
 Allows Split Screen Contacts to Properties

 How to install (don’t be dumb)